tchaudhry91/ts2019-challenges/docs/content/secrets/challenge0.md

 ### Hello World.

-1. Star-lord should start Vault Server and Client using the following:
+1. Star-lord should start Vault Server and Client.
+Use the following:

     - ` ./start-vaultchallenge0.sh`
     - ` ./login-vault-client.sh`